Taking Account of Personal Relationships between Students in Teaching

 What do you currently do to track relationships?
 Most would answer that they use subjective observation of quality teachers.
 Consider how you could increase effectiveness of these observations.

 One simple idea is to encourage teachers to regularly meet with two students who they know like them (there’s always a couple in each class) and interview them about the relational dynamics in their class.
 They may find issues that are below the surface.
 This will help them to develop curriculum delivery to match the relational dynamics of each particular class.
-For instance asking certain students to speak publically in front of their peers may be disastrous if they are being ostracised by a dominant member of the class.
+For instance asking certain students to speak publicly in front of their peers may be disastrous if they are being ostracised by a dominant member of the class.
 They could ask this student to do their presentation before your staff room instead.

 For nine years I have been developing a tool for tracking relationships in schools (yr 3 to 11).
 For example at St. Paul’s Anglican Grammar School we use this online tool I invented, in all four campuses, so that every term we ask every student about every student in their class.
 The data is processed automatically and trends are determined, revealing how relationships are developing and changing.
 Isolated students can have interventions tailored for them before negative experiences occur.
 Conflicts can be mediated.
 Students with potential for bullying can be coached and encouraged to build trust rather than abuse it.

 You and your school are welcome to pilot Trustmapping at no cost with a class to see if it brings benefit to your plan for building schools with wonderful relationships.
 Contact me to learn how!